Back to Blog

 type: decimal

-description: Total order value (includes shipping costs)
+description: Total order value (includes shipping)

 constraints: